This Bourbon Glazed Salmon recipe takes less than 30 minutes and requires only a few ingredients. Serve with rice and simple steamed veggies.

 It’s been MANY years since I’ve thought about that job or had any desire to bourbon glaze anything.
 But you know me.
 I’m always looking for new salmon recipes.

-From salmon pasta to pineapple salmon, we have this versatile fish at least once a week.
+From salmon pasta to salmon grilled, we have this versatile fish at least once a week.

 Today, I’m sharing an ode to my high school part time job and sharing this updated, delicious take on bourbon glazed salmon.